|

 Jerry

-Vandiver noted that subject matter is important because
+Vandiver noted that subject matter is important because you

-Michael Puryear suggests that songwriters ask themselves
+Puryear suggests that songwriters ask themselves “Who

-“Who would record this song?”
+would record this song?”

 Because